EVM in SDK

 EvmCallError

-The error is usually occurs in a smart contract using the revert() method with no arguments.
+The error usually occurs in a smart contract using the revert() method with no arguments.

 EvmCustomError